 It’s Green!
 It’s Humid!
 It’s a Rainforest!

 Kindergartners have been enjoying our new rainforest study.
 This week we investigated to find out what is a rainforest?
 Students practiced locating rainforests of the world using our color-coded biome map.
-Young conservationists found ways that they can live in harmony with nature, in efforts to save our rainforests.
+Young conservationists found ways that they can live in harmony with nature in efforts to save our rainforests.
+Earth Day gave us the perfect opportunity to discuss why it is so important to do our part to help save beautiful rainforests.
 Students shared ways they could help save our rainforest including: turning off lights when we leave a room, save water by taking smaller baths or turning off water while we brush our teeth, plant a tree, recycling and picking up litter.
-Learning Centers allowed students to further explore our rainforest study.
-In our art center students illustrated themselves in the rainforest with a black crayon and painted these lovely pictures with watercolor paints.
-In the imagination station center Kindergarteners had a chance to pack for a trip to the rainforest.
-Students read rainforest books in our reading center and illustrated rainforest predators on a class chart.
-Finally, in our science center, students learned about various rainforest animals.
+Next week, learning Centers will allow students to further explore our rainforest study.
+In our art center students will illustrate themselves in the rainforest with a black crayon and paint lovely pictures with watercolor paints and make red-eyed tree frogs.
+In the imagination station center, Kindergarteners will have a chance to pack for a trip to the rainforest.
+Students will read rainforest books in our reading center and illustrate rainforest predators on a class chart.
+Finally, in our science center, students will learn about various rainforest animals.
 Ask your young scientist what they learned about the rainforest this week!

 We Are Problem-Solvers